*** COVID and Health Guidance: Church School follows AAPS ***

-In early spring each year, Church Schools under the Greek Orthodox Archdiocese of America organize parish-level St. John Chrysostom Oratorical Festivals named in honor of the great orator of the Church, St. John Chrysostom.
+In early spring of each year, each Greek Orthodox Church holds a parish-level St. John Chrysostom Oratorical Festival organized by the Greek Orthodox Archdiocese of America and named in honor of the great orator of the Church, St. John Chrysostom.

-These parish-level St. John Chrysostom Oratorical Festivals provide students in 7th through 12th Grade with the opportunity to select a topic (from those offered each year by the Archdiocese), write a speech, and deliver their speech to their fellow students, parents, and a panel of judges who score them for content and delivery.
+The Oratorical Festival provides Church School students the opportunity to write a speech about our Orthodox faith on one of the topics for that year and present it to their fellow students, parents, and a panel of judges who score them for content and delivery.

-At our St. Nicholas Greek Orthodox Church, all Church School students, from Preschool to 12th Grade, participate in our parish-level St. John Chrysostom Oratorical Festival.
+Note: At our St. Nicholas Greek Orthodox Church, all Church School students, from Preschool to 12th Grade, participate in our parish-level St. John Chrysostom Oratorical Festival.
 Student participation depends on their age as described below.

 Preschool to 5th Grade